You can make money with your metal detector, but it takes some research and hard work to make it happen.

 Generally, Treasure Hunting is a collective name for a group of pastimes or tasks that look for treasure.
 Some (in fact, most) only participate in one specific type of hunting.
 Those who Metal Detect do not typically dive in wrecks – however, you will find that some of the pastimes overlap somehow.

 The Next Concern is, How Can You Treasure Hunt, and Will It Make You Cash?

 The short answer to this is ‘yes’; it can make you money, but do not expect to make a fortune overnight.
 For example, if you take a look at Metal Detecting – a pastime I have been involved in for many years now – I started with a very old White’s Coinmaster Detector that was my dad’s.
 (Pictured below)

 I finally purchased my own Garrett AT Pro Metal Detector back in December of 2012.
-I have now invested many hours searching parks, fields, beaches, mining claims, and the middle of nowhere Idaho mountains.
+I have now invested many hundreds of hours searching parks, fields, beaches, mining claims, and the middle of nowhere Idaho mountains.
 I have found plenty of junk, scrap metal, many coins, trinkets, jewelry, and even a 50lb chunk of metal from the treads of an old Caterpillar D8H Crawler Tractor / Dozer 1958-1974.